wesleypavan/wesleypavan/README.md

+Hello 👋

+My name is Wesley Pavan, I'm a Electrical Engineer and Data Scientist with eleven years of experience in brazilian energy prices forecasts.

 - 👋 Hi, I’m @wesleypavan
-- 👀 I’m interested in data science, machine learning, python and linux.
+- 👀 I love data science, machine learning, deep learning and AI applications of any sorts.
-- 🌱 I’m currently learning SQL and deep learning.
+- 🌱 I’m using VBA/excel, python, sql and aws ec2 and s3 on a daily basis.
 - 💞️ I’m looking forward to collaborate on data science projects.

 <!---